netxms/netxms-doc/admin/installation.rst

 Regexp matching operation in NXSL returns array with capture groups or NULL as result.
 NXSL objects and arrays in logical expressions are evaluated to TRUE.
 Might be require some NXSL script adjustments.

+3.5
+---
+External Metrics (ExternalParameter, etc...) expect UTF-8 encoding on Windows.
+Might need to adjust scripts called by external metrics if non-ASCII characters are returned.

 3.6
 ---
-In this version "Certificate manager" was removed form server.
+In this version "Certificate manager" was removed from server.
 All CA certificates configuration should be manually moved to "TrustedCertificate" configuration parameter in server configuration file.

 3.7
 ---
 Introduced boolean type in NXSL.
-Comparisons like "func() == 1", where 'func' is a function that returns boolean type, will always result as false as boolean value 'trues' is not equal to 1.
+Comparisons like "func() == 1", where 'func' is a function that returns boolean type, will always result as false as boolean value 'true' is not equal to 1.
 Might require fixes in some NXSL scripts.

 Regexp matching operation in NXSL returns array with capture groups or false as a result.